Back to National Guide

 What Affects the Cost

 • Moisture-resistant board.
-Brisbane's humidity makes moisture-resistant plasterboard a standard choice for bathrooms, laundries, and any enclosed space with poor ventilation.
-It costs more per sheet than standard board.
+Brisbane's humidity makes moisture-resistant plasterboard (green-faced, $22–$32/sheet vs $12–$18 for standard) the minimum requirement for bathrooms, laundries, and any enclosed space with poor ventilation.
+Standard board will absorb moisture, swell, and develop mould.

 • Ceiling height.
 Queenslanders often have ceiling heights of 2.7m to 3m or more.
-This means longer boards, more difficult handling, and potentially internal scaffolding.
+This means longer sheets (3000mm minimum), more difficult handling, and potentially internal scaffolding.
 Standard 2.4m ceilings in modern homes are simpler.

 • Total area.
 Larger jobs (multiple rooms, full house re-line) bring down the per-square-metre cost.
-A single partition is a small-job premium.
+A single partition carries a small-job premium.

 • Access.
-High-set Queenslanders provide excellent access to ceiling cavities from below (through the sub-floor) and from above (through the roof space).
-Slab-on-ground homes and apartments have no such advantage.
+High-set Queenslanders provide excellent access to ceiling cavities from above (through the roof space) and sometimes from below.
+Slab-on-ground homes and apartments have no such advantage, making electrical and plumbing rough-in more difficult before boarding.

 • Finish level.
 Level 4 is standard for most Brisbane residential work.
-Level 5 is less commonly requested than in Melbourne or Sydney but may be appropriate for feature walls in modern open-plan living areas.
+Level 5 (full skim coat, $5–$10/m2 extra) is less commonly requested than in Melbourne or Sydney but is appropriate for feature walls and open-plan living areas with multiple downlights.

 A single partition wall in a modern home at Springfield or North Lakes with standard board and cove cornice sits toward $700.
 Full ceiling re-lining of a Queenslander with high ceilings, moisture-resistant board in wet areas, and multiple rooms pushes toward $7,200.